CoderDojo-Content/Intermediate-HTML-CSS/en/animations.md

             width: 80px;
         }
     ```
-4. Now add the following rule to the same set of rules:
+4. Now add the following properties to the same set of rules:
     ```
         animation-name: my-first-animation;
         animation-duration: 2s;